rationalagents/beaconsync/README.md

 History
 ---

-This plugin came about as part of a volunteer effort for Discovery Center of Idaho (http://www.dcidaho.org) to improve exhibit signage and depth of available information.
+This concept and implementation came about as part of a volunteer effort for Discovery Center of Idaho (http://www.dcidaho.org) to improve exhibit signage and depth of available information.
 Please feel free to use it and give me feedback!